-From Tourism 101 to the intricacies of international marketing, AIANTA’s experienced tourism team develops expert workshops, webinars and other tailored educational trainings to help tribes build heritage programs that honor their culture, traditions and history.
+From Tourism 101 to the intricacies of marketing to international audiences, AIANTA’s experienced tourism team develops expert workshops, webinars and other tailored educational trainings to help Native communities build heritage programs that honor their culture, traditions and history.

-With domestic and international travelers expressing an increased interest in participating in authentic experiences, AIANTA showcases Indian Country tourism through multiple outreach streams including social media channels, targeted media positioning, digital communications, exploratory fam tours as well as a robust international marketing program.
+As travelers express an increased interest in authentic experiences, AIANTA showcases Indian Country tourism through multiple outreach streams including social media channels, targeted media positioning, digital communications, and a robust visitor outreach program.

-To spur growth in tribal tourism, AIANTA has partnered with numerous allied agencies, organizations and industry associations, including Department of the Interior, National Park Service, the Bureau of Indian Affairs, Department of Commerce, the National Travel & Tourism Office, the U.S. Travel Association, Brand USA and many others.
-Connecting these partners with tribal tourism enterprises helps drive expanded networks and greater awareness for the industry as a whole.
+AIANTA partners with agencies and associations such as the Department of the Interior, National Park Service, Bureau of Indian Affairs, Office of Indian Economic Development, Bureau of Land Management, Department of Commerce, National Travel & Tourism Office, U.S. Travel Association, Brand USA and many others, to help drive greater awareness for the industry.

-To facilitate a thriving Indian Country tourism industry, AIANTA also works with state and federal leaders, educational institutions and other tourism industry leadership to keep them informed on the state of the tribal tourism industry.
-From basic information-sharing to formal testimony, AIANTA strives to ensure officials know what tribes need so they can act in ways that encourage and sustain tribal tourism efforts.
+AIANTA also works with state and federal leaders, educational institutions and other tourism industry leadership to keep them informed on the state of Native tourism.
+AIANTA works with these leaders so they can act in ways that encourage and sustain Native tourism efforts.

 Economic Impact of AIANNH Tourism